-• Documents to be submitted in cases marked with may be submitted by an employer when he/she submits an application for benefits on behalf of the insured, together with that application.

-• Procedures in cases marked with must be undertaken by the insured him/herself, in principle.
-However, by concluding a written agreement with a labor union consisting of the majority of the workers of the business office or the like, an employer may submit an application for benefits on behalf of the insured.
+- When an employer submits an application for benefits, the employer may submit the documents marked with "\" together with the application. - Procedures in cases marked with \\ must be undertaken, in principle, via an employer.
 An application for benefits may be filed within two years after the occurrence of the grounds for provision of benefits, even after the abovementioned due dates for application.